Warning This site is not recommended for Internet Explorer browsers. Please use another web browser to get a better experience.

 Non-Destructive Testing, Augmented Reality, Industrial IoT, robotics/cobotics, additive manufacturing, industrial cyber security.

 Open innovation involves bringing together a number of different players (companies, institutional bodies, research organizations, etc.) to work on collaborative innovation projects.
-Through its entity specializing in open innovation, Safran Explore, the Group focuses its attention on partnerships with start-ups: companies founded less than 10 years ago (or up to 15 years ago for "industrial" firms), with strong growth potential.
+Safran sets itself apart in its approach to open innovation, notably through:

 Supporting the development of innovative startups

-• Actively investing alongside top co-investors, financial investors, and/or other Corporate Ventures funds.
+• The creation of active partnerships with renowned co-investors, financial investors and/or other Corporate Ventures funds.

 Composite panel